blazethablunt/VeroDesigner/README.md

 * Give your circuit a name
 * Add a project description
-* Export PNG images from both the schematic editor and the generated Vero layout
+* Export PNG images from both the schematic editor and the generated vero layout
 * Export BOM
 * Import .kicad_sch files